 Location: You’ll find this movie star lighthouse on Marshall Point Road in Port Clyde, Maine.

 Visit: The lighthouse grounds are open year-round from sunrise until sunset.
-Daily from Memorial Day weekend through Columbus Day, step inside the restored 1895 Keeper’s House, where exhibits focus on lighthouse and local history and the on-location filming of Forrest Gump.
+Daily from Memorial Day weekend through Columbus Day and weekends in early May, step inside the restored 1895 Keeper’s House, where exhibits focus on lighthouse and local history and the on-location filming of Forrest Gump.
 There is also a gift shop.
 Parking and admission are free.

 Pemaquid Point Light